itzortzis/pytti/README.md

 # PYTorch Training Inference
-Simple framework for automate the PyTorch training and inference procedures
+Simple framework for automating the PyTorch training and inference procedures